federicodotta/RSyntaxTextArea/README.md

 Available in the [Maven Central repository](http://search.maven.org/#search%7Cga%7C1%7Crsyntaxtextarea%20jar) (`com.fifesoft:rsyntaxtextarea:XXX`).
 SNAPSHOT builds of the in-development, unreleased version are hosted on [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/fifesoft/rsyntaxtextarea/).

+# Branch "burp-plugin" (Federico Dotta)

+The branch "burp-plugin" contains some editing to make the library work when used in a Burp Suite plugin.
+In that situation, when loading, unloading and reloading the plugin, the RSyntaxTextArea does not accept keyboard input anymore.
+With these modifications the RSyntaxTextArea works correctly also in this particular situation.
+Use at your own risk: the modified code has not been deeply tested!

 # Building

 RSyntaxTextArea uses [Gradle](http://gradle.org/) to build.
 To compile, run